Build Introduction

 Affixes on the same line are considered to be equally important.
 Bolded affixes are the most important targets for Masterworking upgrades.
 Be sure to check our Tempering and Masterworking guides for more details about these topics.
 Want to jump back up to the gear table?

 Prioritize capping all of your Resistances, and make sure to reach the Armor Cap of 1,000.
-However, certain builds that scale with armor, such as this one, benefit from having more armor in general.
 Furthermore, in higher difficulties, there will be a penalty to armor and resistance, so you will need a higher amount to compensate for the loss.

 Looking for progression beyond gear?
 See our Paragon recommendations or Runewords Synergy next.